CityScope/CS_GAMABrix/RoadTraffic.md

 Once your table has been created, go ahead and connect your GAMA world to your table.

+First, clone or fork the [GAMABrix](https://github.com/CityScope/CS_GAMABrix) repo and open the `template.gaml`.
+We recomend starting from this model.

-First, import the `GAMABrix` model by adding the following import right before your `global` definition:
+The first line of the templae imports the `GAMABrix` model by adding the following import right before your `global` definition:

 ```java
 import "GAMABrix.gaml"